 Easy Free Crochet Baby Blanket Patterns

-I have chosen each free crochet baby blanket pattern below because they use my favorite stitches, have easy stitch patterns to follow, and are perfect for advanced or beginner crocheters.
+I have chosen each free crochet baby blanket pattern below because they use my favorite stitches, have easy patterns to follow, and are perfect for advanced or beginner crocheters.

 This is a quick blanket because the pattern is super simple.
 No counting rows or chains!